-Mr. Castillo works with the Deputy Administrator with implementation of FEMA’s preparedness programs and grants, insurance, mitigation, and continuity programs.
+Mr. Castillo is the Acting Deputy Administrator for Resilience.
+In this capacity, he works with implementation of FEMA’s preparedness programs and grants, insurance, mitigation, and continuity programs.

 Mr. Castillo is returning to FEMA, where he previously managed the Agency’s recovery programs as Assistant Administrator for Disaster Assistance from 2007-2009.
 In addition to overseeing FEMA’s Individual and Public Assistance Programs, Mr. Castillo led development of the Agency’s National Disaster Housing Strategy where he worked closely with other Federal agency stakeholders following major disasters, including Hurricanes Katrina and Ike.